5 Great US Lakes For Watersports!

 Tons of space to do anything from skiing to kayaking might be enough to get it noticed, but what really puts it over the top is the fishing.
 I lamented that I didn't bring my pole because there were some fellas out there that were consistently reeling in whoppers.
 Lake Texoma, I will be back for you.

-5 Great US Lakes For Watersports: #4 Blue Mesa Reservoir in Colorado
+Blue Mesa Reservoir in Colorado

 Isn't it cold in Colorado?
 Heck yes, but a dip in some cold water can definitely get your circulatory system working.
 If you aren't into a chilly dip there are plenty of activities that you can get involved in.
 Relax on a pontoon and do some fishing.
 Can you tell I like fishing?
 It's therapeutic for me.